- ACRONYMS AND DEFINITIONS

 - Xenical®

-- Dosing: 120 mg three times a day
+- Dosing: 120 mg three times daily

-- Max: 120 mg three times a day
+- Max: 120 mg three times daily

 - Take during or up to 1 hour after a meal